aarhusstadsarkiv/gis-processor/README.md

 # Dependencies
 This tool only uses the standard library shipped with Python 3.
-The only dependecy that needs to be installed in order to run the tool is thus an up to date version of Python 3.
+The only dependecy that needs to be installed in order to run the tool is an up to date version of Python 3.